divyajeettt/random-walk/README.md

 ## Controls

+- Left-click (anywhere on the grid): Display the co-ordinates of that Point
+- Right-click (anywhere on the grid): Display the number of Walkers within a Euclidean distance of √2 unit(s) of that Point
-Enter: Advance the Random Walk
+- Enter: Advance the Random Walk
-A: Toggle the automation the Random Walk
+- A: Toggle the automation the Random Walk
-L: Log the current state of the Walkers into the log file
+- L: Log the current state of the Walkers into the log file
-T: Toggle the visibility of the tails (last 50 positions visited) of the Walkers
+- T: Toggle the visibility of the tails (last 50 positions visited) of the Walkers
-V: Toggle the visibility of the Walkers' position Vectors Left-click (anywhere on the grid): Display the co-ordinates of that Point Right-click (anywhere on the grid): Display the number of Walkers within a Euclidean distance of √2 unit(s) of that Point
+- V: Toggle the visibility of the Walkers' position Vectors

 ## Run